Rutgers logo

 Who can participate in Douglass Convocation?
 All Douglass Residential College students who:

-• Students will need to be in the student line-up (WITH YOUR REGALIA ON) on Chapel Drive by College Hall by 11:30 AM the morning of Saturday, May 11, 2024 for the Convocation Ceremony.
+• Students will need to be in the student line-up (WITH YOUR REGALIA ON) on Chapel Drive by College Hall by 9:00 AM the morning of Saturday, May 17, 2025 for the Convocation Ceremony.
 Coming from a different ceremony?
 No problem!
 Head over to Douglass after your prior ceremony is finished.
+SAS has four ceremonies to choose from.

 • Antilles Field (located next to Voorhees Chapel on the Douglass Campus)